xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 corresponding direction.

-Help\_ref    is a reference to a custom online Help topic in a text file, in the form \"filename!topic\_number\".
+Help\_ref    is a reference to a custom online Help topic in a text file, in the form "filename\!topic\_number".

--   If help\_ref is present, a Help button appears in the lower-right
+  - > If help\_ref is present, a Help button appears in the lower-right
     > corner of the dialog box.
 Clicking the Help button starts Help and
     > displays the specified topic.

--   If help\_ref is omitted, no Help button appears.
+  - > If help\_ref is omitted, no Help button appears.

--   Help\_ref must be given as text.
+  - > Help\_ref must be given as text.

 >